Alexa McDonough: 1997 federal election and the 'Third Way'

+NPI/NDProgress and the 2001 Winnipeg Convention

 After the disappointing performance in the 2000 federal election, there were more calls for party renewal.
 Some party activists perceived that the NDP had moved to the centre of the political spectrum and wanted to change that by bringing in social/political activists outside of the parliamentary process.
 They called their movement the New Politics Initiative, or NPI.
 Another group, called NDProgress, wanted to reform the party's internal structures, with procedural changes to how leaders were elected and limiting how much control Labour Unions had in the party.
 The NPI proposal to create a new party from the ashes of the NDP, was opposed by McDonough, and by former NDP leader, Ed Broadbent.
 The NPI resolution was voted down when it was presented at the party's November 2001 Winnipeg policy convention.
 NDProgress's resolution to have a "one member one vote" election for party leader, with a provision to limit organized labour's allotment of ballots to a maximum of 25 percent, passed.
 The 2001 Winnipeg convention was also where McDonough easily defeated a leadership challenge by Socialist Caucus member Marcel Hatch, who was also an NPI supporter.

+Battle to repatriate Mahar Arar

-The issue that highlighted McDonough's federal leadership, occurred during the twilight of her career: the fight against Islamophobia and general anti-Arab sentiment, which swept through Canada and the United States in the wake of the 9/11 attacks in September 2001.
+The issue that highlighted McDonough's federal leadership occurred during the twilight of her career: the fight against Islamophobia and general anti-Arab sentiment, which swept through Canada and the United States in the wake of the 9/11 attacks in September 2001.
 She led the charge on the national scene to repatriate Mahar Arar, an Arab-Canadian who was wrongly detained as a terrorist by United States border officials, on an erroneous tip from Canada's secret service.
 Throughout 2002 and 2003, McDonough campaigned for his release.
 When he was released, his wife, Monia Mazigh, joined the NDP and became a candidate for them in the 2004 federal election, out of recognition for the support McDonough and the party showed for her and her husband.

+2002—2008 new leadership

 With Brian Masse's May 2002 by-election victory, in the Windsor West riding, the party's caucus grew to 14 members.
 A few weeks later, on June 5, 2002, McDonough used this positive turn in electoral fortunes to announce that she was stepping down as NDP leader.
 On January 25, 2003, at the Toronto leadership convention, she was succeeded by Jack Layton.
 She was re-elected to Parliament in the 2004 federal election and again in 2006.
 In the NDP's shadow cabinet, McDonough served as the critic for International Development, International Cooperation and Peace Advocacy.